jlyonsmith/Tson/Website/app/home/tson_format.md

 The TSON (Typeable Simple Object Notation) is based on the [JSON](http://www.json.org/) and [JSV](http://mono.servicestack.net/mythz_blog/?p=176) data formats.
 It is intended to be a _storage_ and not a _transmission_ format, and one that is editable by humans.
 As such it includes the following primary differences which benefit humans vs. computers:

+- You can include comments in the data using the hash (#) symbol.
 - Double quotes (" ") are optional, and can be omitted for most simple alphanumeric strings.
+- Strings can span multiple lines, whether quoted or not.
+- When quotes are _not_ used, newlines, tabs and spaces at the ends of the string are trimmed.
-- When quotes are used, everything within them, including newlines, is part of the string.
-Additionally, you can use any of the JSON control sequences beginning with `\`.
+- When quotes _are_ used all spaces, newlines and tabs are part of the string.
+- Quoted strings can use any of the JSON control sequences beginning with `\`.
-- You can include comments in the data using the hash (#) symbol.
 - TSON data always contains an _object_ at the root.
-The root curly brackets ({ }) are optional _only for this object_.
+Therefore the curly brackets ({ }) are _optional_ for this object.

 TSON only supports 3 data types: